SupeRuier/awesome-active-learning/on_build/AL_theory.md

 ### Stream-Based AL

-- Neural Active Learning with Performance Guarantees [2021, NeuraIPS]:
+- Neural Active Learning with Performance Guarantees [2021, NeurIPS]:
   Non-parametric regimes.
-- learning with Labeling Induced Abstentions [2021, NeuraIPS]:
+- learning with Labeling Induced Abstentions [2021, NeurIPS]:
   The performance should only be evaluated on the rest unlabeled instances.

 ### Deep AL